trozler/whereAmI/README.md

 ## How to run

-If you created an alias:
+If you created the alias:

 ```
 $ myip